Tamara Howe: Career

-Howe's start in television was as a trainee production assistant at Bandung Productions (whose programmes included The Bandung File, co-edited by Darcus Howe with Tariq Ali), and she was Director of Production at Granada from 1999 to 2002, during which time she was a founding member of the Cultural Diversity Network, working with other key broadcasters to improve representation on and off the screen, before joining BBC Current Affairs as Head of Production & Finance in 2003.
+Howe's start in television was as a trainee production assistant at Bandung Productions (whose programmes included Channel 4's Bandung File, co-edited by Darcus Howe with Tariq Ali), and she was Director of Production at Granada from 1999 to 2002, during which time she was a founding member of the Cultural Diversity Network, working with other key broadcasters to improve representation on and off the screen, before joining BBC Current Affairs as Head of Production & Finance in 2003.
 She moved on to become Chief Operating Officer, BBC Children's (2006–12) where she was instrumental in moving Blue Peter to a smaller studio and then in 2012 became Controller Production Operations, Vision, with responsibility for such flagship programmes such as EastEnders, Top Gear, The One Show, Luther and Strictly Come Dancing.

 In 2012, she was appointed the BBC's Controller of Business, Comedy & Entertainment, Television.

 In Vice Media's restructuring of its UK-based TV and digital operations, Howe was brought in to oversee content in 2018.

 Howe is a London Council member of the Prince's Trust, chairs the Edinburgh TV Festival Talent Schemes, and is a governor at Ravensbourne University London.